nullquant/ComfyUI-BrushNet/README.md

 ## Usage

 Below is an example for the intended workflow.
-The [json file](example/BrushNet_example.json) for the example can be found inside the 'workflow' directory.
+The [json file](example/BrushNet_example.json) for the example can be found inside the 'example' directory.

 ![example workflow](example/BrushNet_example.png?raw=true)